MRI Abnormalities Common in Genetic Epilepsies

 Sometimes yes, with device-specific rules.
 Always check the exact device guidelines first.

-This study looked at how effective vagus nerve stimulation (VNS) is for treating drug-resistant epilepsy (DRE) in children.
+This study looked at the outcomes of surgeries for vagus nerve stimulation (VNS) in children with drug-resistant epilepsy.